python/cpython/Doc/c-api/unicode.rst

 .. cfunction:: PyObject* PyUnicode_EncodeMBCS(const Py_UNICODE *s, Py_ssize_t size, const char *errors)

-   Encode the :ctype:`Py_UNICODE` buffer of the given size using MBCS and return a Python string object.
+   Encode the :ctype:`Py_UNICODE` buffer of the given size using MBCS and return a Python bytes object.
 Return *NULL* if an exception was raised by the codec.

 .. cfunction:: PyObject* PyUnicode_AsMBCSString(PyObject *unicode)

-   Encode a Unicode object using MBCS and return the result as Python string object.
+   Encode a Unicode object using MBCS and return the result as Python bytes object.
 Error handling is "strict".
 Return *NULL* if an exception was raised by the codec.

 .. % --- Methods & Slots ----------------------------------------------------